 About the Artist

 Theo Jean Cuthand (b.
 1978 in Regina, Saskatchewan) makes short experimental narrative videos and films about sexuality, madness, Queer identity and love, and Indigeneity, which have screened in festivals internationally, including the Tribeca Film Festival in New York City, Mix Brasil Festival of Sexual Diversity in Sao Paolo, ImagineNATIVE in Toronto, Ann Arbour Film Festival, Images in Toronto, Berlinale in Berlin, New York Film Festival, Outfest, and Oberhausen International Short Film Festival.
 His work has also been shown at galleries and museums, including the Remai in Saskatoon, The National Gallery in Ottawa, the Whitney Museum of American Art and MoMA in New York, and The Walker Art Center in Minneapolis.
 He is a trans man who uses He/Him pronouns.
 He is of Plains Cree and Scots descent, a Little Pine First Nation member, and currently resides in Toronto, Canada.
 He is at work on his first feature.

 UVP 2022-23: The Porous Body of the Earth

 This exhibition and event are part of UVP’s 2022-23 programming year, The Porous Body of the Earth, featuring artists who explore issues of environmental racism and regimes of violent extraction.

-This exhibition was supported by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and by the County of Onondaga through the Tier Three Program administered by CNY Arts.
+This exhibition was supported by the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature and by the County of Onondaga through the Tier Three Program administered by CNY Arts.